 β5Changeir×CHCi+β6Changeir×CIndiv.i+εir

-where Y is a binomial variable that represents a choice of the higher expected-value option (Maximization) [Y=1] or not [Y=0], by group or individual i in round r, conditional on game round (1-100), the stage of the game [stable (1-60) or altered (61-100)], and experimental condition (individual, LC group or HC group).
-The two coefficients of interest are β4 and β5, which represent the difference in performance between HC and LC groups in the stable stage (rounds 1-60), and the difference in the effect of change on performance between HC groups and LC groups (the latter being the reference condition), respectively.
-Given that choices are clustered within groups/individuals, Equation 1 was estimated using generalized estimating equations (GEE) (Liang and Zeger 1986) with a logit-link function, and standard errors are clustered within groups.
+where Y is a binomial variable that represents a choice of the higher expected value option (Maximization) [Y=1] or not [Y=0], by group or individual i in round r, conditional on game round (1-100), the stage of the game [stable (1-60) or altered (61-100)], and experimental condition (individual, LC group or HC group).
+The two coefficients of interest are β4 and β5, which represent the difference in performance between HC and LC groups in the stable stage (rounds 1–60), and the difference in the effect of change on performance between HC groups and LC groups (the latter being the reference condition), respectively.
+Given that choices are clustered within groups/individuals, Equation 1 was estimated using generalized estimating equations (GEE) (Liang and Zeger 1986) with a logit-link function, and standard errors were clustered within groups.
 Statistical analyses were performed using the Stata 17 software.

 Results